 ALLERGY AND INTOLERANCE BASICS

 Allergy or intolerance will impact different parts of the human body systems.
 Figuring out what you can eat or not, and how a given food impacts you can be pure detective work.
 Here are the basic facts on how allergies and intolerances impact the human body systems and common food triggers.
 Click the links for more details and resources.

-- Legal Obligations: Scientific research has led to changes in the law in customers’ rights, food labelling and restaurant food preparation.
+- Legal Obligations: Scientific research has led to changes in the law in customers’ rights, food labeling, and restaurant food preparation.
 In 2004 the US Food Allergen Labelling and Consumer Protection Act (FALCPA) came into effect.
-In Europe the regulation on the provision of food information to consumers, with the obligation to provide nutrition information, is applicable from December 2016 – which also applies to restaurants and take-aways.
+In Europe, the regulation on the provision of food information to consumers, with the obligation to provide nutrition information, is applicable from December 2016 – which also applies to restaurants and takeaways.

 ALLERGY OR INTOLERANCE?
 SYMPTOMS AND CAUSES